Tips for going to college as a single parent

 The bottom line

-It’s possible for single parents to attend college while balancing all of their responsibilities, but it will take perseverance and dedication.
+Many single parents can attend college while balancing all of their responsibilities, but it will take perseverance and dedication.
 While there are plenty of resources available to help single parents earn a college degree, it’s imperative that parents also take advantage of the resources available to them organically.

 Staying connected with students in similar life situations, taking advantage of federal student loans and need-based financial aid, applying for specific scholarships and planning for future obstacles are necessary for academic success as a single parent.